 Do you think your Heriot-Watt postgraduate experience gave you an edge in your chosen field and why?

 The studies improved my technical and managerial skills for international building projects as well as large and complex project structures.
 In my experience it is often the project team that can lead a project to success or failure – well trained personnel is looked for by planning firms, contractor and clients.
 The possibility to now register with the RICS is another benefit to me.

-What advice would you give to a PG student considering embarking on their studies at Heriot-Watt?
+What advice would you give to a postgraduate student considering embarking on their studies at Heriot-Watt?

-As mentioned above, the student needs to have a precise intention on what he/she wants to achieve when choosing the IDL route and already bring the basic academic skills learnt on a traditionally taught first degree.
+As mentioned above, the student needs to have a precise intention on what he or she wants to achieve when choosing the IDL route, and already bring the basic academic skills learnt on a traditionally-taught first degree.
 I would encourage IDL students to visit the campus and meet staff during the first semesters to break the ground for an efficient online learning and communication.